The Max Headroom Incident: Chicago’s Creepiest TV Hack

 He wasn’t just mocking Max Headroom.

 This wasn’t just a prank, it was an exorcism of television itself.
-A punk act of rebellion in an age before YouTube or livestreams.
-A moment where the screen lost control and the viewer wasn’t safe.
+Some sort of punk act of rebellion in an age before YouTube or livestreams, and a moment where the screen lost control and the viewer wasn’t safe from what they saw.

-The Max Headroom hijacking wasn’t about money.
-It wasn’t even about power.
+The Max Headroom hijacking wasn’t about money or even about power.

-An unwanted visitor stepped into your living room, used your screen, spoke in tongues…and then disappeared into the static.
+An unwanted visitor stepped into your living room, used your screen, spoke in tongues…and then disappeared into the static, and never came back.

 Echoes in the Internet Age

-Today, it would be harder (and easier) to do what he did.
+Today, it would be both harder and easier to do what he did.

 People still make documentaries about the hijacking.
-Reddit threads spiral with speculation.
-YouTubers hunt the location of the shoot, frame by frame.
-Someone, somewhere, might know.
-But they’ve never spoken.
+Reddit threads spiral with speculation, while YouTubers hunt the location of the shoot, frame by frame.
+Someone, somewhere, might know the answers, but they’ve never spoken up.

-What did the Max Headroom hijacker leave behind?
+So what did the Max Headroom hijacker actually leave behind?

 Portable Radio Frequency (RF) Detector